-Many South African overseas stars will be in action in important games this weekend with the season coming to a close throughout the majority of Europe
+A number of South African overseas stars face vital matches this weekend with the season rapidly coming to a close around the footballing world.

 Former Bafana Bafana captain Steven Pienaar will look to reignite Everton's push for a Champions League spot when they face Fulham on Saturday.
 The Toffees' loss against Sunderland may have banished any thoughts of a spot in Europe, but the side will still push for a strong finish to the season.